aritter/CS-7650/about.md

 ## Textbook(s)

 There are two excellent NLP textbooks that are freely available online.
-I will assign readings from both - there is a lot of value in seeing multiple perspectives on the same material.
+Readings will be assigned from both.
+There is value in seeing multiple perspectives on the same material.
 If a concept you encounter seems confusing at first, try reading about it in the other book to get a different perspective.

 - [Dan Jurafsky and James H. Martin.
 Speech and Language Processing (3rd Edition)](https://web.stanford.edu/~jurafsky/slp3/)
 - [Jacob Eisenstein Natural Language Processing](https://github.com/jacobeisenstein/gt-nlp-class/blob/master/notes/eisenstein-nlp-notes.pdf)